Reds vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- When it comes to hitting the over, the Reds and their opponents are 4-6-0 in their last 10 games with a total.
+- The Reds and their opponents have combined to hit the over three times in their last 10 games with a total.

 Reds Betting Records & Stats

-- The Reds are 17-9 in games they were favored on the moneyline (winning 65.4% of those games).
+- The Reds have compiled a 17-9 record in games they were listed as the moneyline favorite (winning 65.4% of those games).

-- Cincinnati has gone 10-7 (winning 58.8% of its games) when it has played as moneyline favorites of -120 or shorter.
+- When it has played as moneyline favorites with odds of -110 or shorter, Cincinnati has a 21-9 record (winning 70% of its games).

-- Based on this matchup's moneyline, the Reds' implied win probability is 54.5%.
+- The Reds have a 52.4% chance to win this matchup based on the moneyline's implied probability.

-- In the 98 games in which bookmakers have set an over/under for Cincinnati, it has combined with opponents to go over the total 55 times (55-42-1).
+- Cincinnati has combined with opponents to go over the total 55 times this season for a 55-43-1 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!